-11.4 Mining and mineral standards organizations a must
+Mining and mineral standards organizations ^a must 11.4

-- Update all relevant organizational policies, standards and guidelines to stipulate the mandatory importance of all companies only operating on (or sourcing from) Indigenous territories with FPIC, and the impossibility of operating on (or sourcing from) the territories of uncontacted people as they cannot give FPIC. - Introduce clear educational materials for members on the rights of Indigenous peoples, including uncontacted peoples, and the need for no-go zone protocols for cases of uncontacted territories. - Use their influence over the Indonesian government to call for the recognition of the Hongana Manyawa's territorial rights to their lands and for a no-go zone for the uncontacted Hongana Manyawa to be established and enforced.
+- Update all relevant organizational policies, standards and guidelines to stipulate the mandatory importance of all companies only operating on (or sourcing from) Indigenous territories with FPIC, and the impossibility of operating on (or sourcing from) the territories of uncontacted people as they cannot give FPIC. - Introduce clear educational materials for members on the rights of Indigenous peoples, including uncontacted peoples, and the need for no-go zone protocols for cases of uncontacted territories. - Use their influence over the Indonesian government to call for the recognition of the Hongana to be established and enforced.

-11.5 Electric vehicle manufacturers must
+Electric vehicle manufacturers must 11.5

-- Publicly commit to ensuring that their supply chains are entirely free of materials coming from the territories of uncontacted Indigenous peoples, or from companies operating on (or sourcing from) the territories of uncontacted peoples, including the Hongana Manyawa. - Use their influence to educate company suppliers on the mandatory importance of FPIC (including the impossibility of getting consent from uncontacted peoples) and on the rights of Indigenous peoples, including uncontacted peoples. - Use their influence over the Indonesian government to call for the recognition of the Hongana Manyawa's territorial rights to their lands and for a no-go zone for the uncontacted Hongana Manyawa to be established and enforced.
+- Publicly commit to ensuring that their supply chains are entirely free of materials coming from the territories of uncontacted Indigenous peoples, or from companies operating on (or sourcing from) the territories of uncontacted peoples, including the Hongana Manyawa. - Use their influence to educate company suppliers on the mandatory importance of FPIC (including the impossibility of getting consent from uncontacted peoples) and on the rights of Indigenous peoples, including uncontacted peoples. - Use their influence over the Indonesian government to call for the recognition of the Hongana to be established and enforced.